fmarino-ipzs/eid-it-wallet-docs/docs/en/credential-issuance-low-level.rst

 .. note::
    **User Authentication and Consent**: The PID Provider performs the User authentication based on CieID scheme with LoA High (CIE L3) and requires the User consent for the PID issuance.
    The (Q)EAA Provider performs the User authentication requesting a valid PID to the Wallet Instance.
 The (Q)EAA Provider MUST use [`OpenID4VP`_] to request the presentation of the PID.
 In this circumstance, the (Q)EAA Provider acts as a Relying Party, providing the presentation request to the Wallet Instance.
 The Wallet Instance MUST have a valid PID, obtained beforehand, to initiate the transaction with the (Q)EAA Provider.
-During this step, PID/(Q)EAA Providers MAY ask the User's contact details (e.g., their email address) to send notifications about the issued Digital Credential(s).
+During this step, Credential Issuers MAY ask the User's contact details (e.g., their email address) to send notifications about the issued Digital Credential(s).

-**Steps 6-7 (Authorization Response)**: The PID/(Q)EAA Provider sends an authorization ``code`` together with ``state`` and ``iss`` parameters to the Wallet Instance.
+**Steps 6-7 (Authorization Response)**: The Credential Issuer sends an authorization ``code`` together with ``state`` and ``iss`` parameters to the Wallet Instance.
 The Wallet Instance performs the following checks on the Authorization Response:

     1. It MUST check the Authorization Response contains all the defined parameters according to :ref:`Table of the HTTP Response parameters <table_http_response_claim>`.
-    2. It MUST check the returned value by the PID/(Q)EAA Provider for ``state`` parameter is equal to the value sent by Wallet Instance in the Request Object (:rfc:`6749`).
+    2. It MUST check the returned value by the Credential Issuer for ``state`` parameter is equal to the value sent by Wallet Instance in the Request Object (:rfc:`6749`).
-    3. It MUST check that the URL of PID/(Q)EAA Provider in ``iss`` parameter is equal to the URL identifier of intended PID/(Q)EAA Provider that the Wallet Instance start the communication with (:rfc:`9027`).
+    3. It MUST check that the URL of Credential Issuer in ``iss`` parameter is equal to the URL identifier of intended Credential Issuer that the Wallet Instance start the communication with (:rfc:`9027`).

 .. note::
     The Wallet Instance redirect URI is a universal or app link registered with the local operating system, so this latter will resolve it and pass the response to the Wallet Instance.